AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 In addition to the default mode, the following options are also available:

-* **[!UICONTROL Force the generation of the mirror page]**: even if no link to the mirror page is inserted in the delivery, the mirror page is created.
+* **[!UICONTROL Force the generation of the mirror page]**: use this mode to generate the mirror page even if no link to the mirror page is inserted in the delivery.
-* **[!UICONTROL Do not generate the mirror page]**: no mirror page is generated, even if the link is present in the delivery.
+* **[!UICONTROL Do not generate the mirror page]**: use this mode to avoid generating a mirror page, even if the link is present in the delivery.
-* **[!UICONTROL Generates a mirror page accessible using only the message identifier]**: this option lets you access the content of the mirror page, with personalization information, in the delivery log window.
-To do this, after the end of the delivery, click the **[!UICONTROL Delivery]** tab and select the line of the recipient whose mirror page you wish to view.
-Click the **[!UICONTROL Display the mirror page for this message...]** link.
+* **[!UICONTROL Generates a mirror page accessible using only the message identifier]**: when the mirror page link is not present in the email content, use this option to enable access the content of the mirror page, in the delivery log window, from the Client Console.

 ### Tracking {#tracking}